aisongthu/my-projects/vba/README.md

 # VBA Projects

-This repository contains VBA scripts for various projects.
+This folder contains VBA scripts for various projects.
 Currently I only upload the projects for 2021, because 2022 and 2023 contains sensitive data.

 ## Folder Structure